Learning The Minimum Action Distance

 The task in the environment is for a 2-DoF ball that is force-actuated in the Cartesian directions x and y, to reach a target goal in a closed maze.
-The underlying maze is a 2D grid with walls and obstacles, that we use in our experiments to approximate the ground truth MAD, by computing the all pairs shortest path using the Floyd-Warshall algorithm over the maze graph.
-We consider two variants of this environment: \textbf{UMaze} and \textbf{MediumMaze}. \end{itemize}
+The underlying maze is a 2D grid with walls and obstacles, which we use in our experiments to approximate the ground-truth MAD by computing all-pairs shortest paths using the Floyd-Warshall algorithm on the maze graph.
+We consider two variants of this environment: \textbf{UMaze} and \textbf{MediumMaze}. \item \textbf{OGBench PointMaze}: A suite of physics-based maze environments that extend the standard PointMaze to much larger and more challenging layouts \citep{park2024ogbench}.
+These environments are designed to test long-horizon planning and provide two types of datasets: \textit{navigate}, collected by a noisy expert policy navigating to random goals, and \textit{stitch}, consisting of short goal-reaching trajectories that must be combined to solve tasks. \item \textbf{OGBench AntMaze}: A high-dimensional extension of the PointMaze task where the 2-DoF ball is replaced by a complex 8-jointed quadruped (``Ant'') robot controlled via torque actuators \citep{park2024ogbench}.
+It provides access to the \textit{navigate}, \textit{stitch} datasets, generated in the same way as in PointMaze, and an additional \textit{explore} dataset, which consists of data collected by a purely random policy to test the agent's ability to learn from undirected transitions.
+The ground-truth MAD is approximated by the shortest path through the underlying maze grid. \end{itemize}